 Museo Etnografico El Pajar – this small museum of traditional tools is located in the village of Proaño, Campoo.
 The private collection has over 2,000 objects which help to explain the traditional methods and customs of Campoo, as well of demonstrations of wool spinning.
 Open Sundays 1700-2000, reservations recommended: 676 256 631.

-Museo Etnografico de la Sidra – this small cider museum situated in the small village of Aniezo, accessible from Potes.
-It is part of a small cider making outfit producing Sidra Natural Valdeaniezo, and details the tools and process of making the cider (onsite), with a small restaurant and terrace for a tasting.
-Restaurant open 1330-1530 & 1930-2300, Tel: 942 732 114
+Museo Etnográfico de la Sidra – this small cider museum situated in the small village of Aniezo, accessible from Potes.
+It is part of a small cider making outfit producing Sidra Natural Valdeaniezo, and details the tools and process of making the cider (onsite), with a restaurant and terrace for a tasting.
+They do tours & tastings at 1200/1300/1700/1800/1900.

-Museo Etnografico de Soba – located in the Ayuntamiento de Soba, in the village of La Veguilla, this museum offers an insight into the traditions and practices in the Soba valley, with displays about the history and way of life, the Collados del Asón Natural Park and the use of the mountains and their resources by the local people.
+Museo Etnografico de Soba – located in the Ayuntamiento de Soba (town hall), in the village of La Veguilla, this museum offers an insight into the traditions and practices in the Soba valley, with displays about the history and way of life, the Collados del Asón Natural Park and the use of the mountains and their resources by the local people.
 It’s open year round, Monday-Friday 1000-1400.

 Museo del Faro de Cabo Mayor – located in the lighthouse on the Cabo Mayor peninsula, it houses a fun exhibit on lighthouse memorabilia and also an art gallery dedicated to Santander native Eduardo Sanz and his spectacular coastal paintings.
 It is open Tuesday-Sunday throughout the year, with extended opening hours in July & August.
 Entry is free.